tobykurien/NSA_b_gone/README.md

 # Usage

-- At startup, or each time you get online, run ```sudo ./nsa_b_gone.sh```.
+- At startup, or *each time you get online*, run ```sudo ./nsa_b_gone.sh```.
 This will drop your network, erect the firewall, randomize your MAC address and hostname, and then re-enable networking.
 - To run, for example, firefox with internet access, use the command: ```sudo -g internet firefox```.
 Note that this does **not** run Firefox as root, it still runs as your logged-in user.
 - You can open a terminal with internet access by running: ```sudo -g internet -s```.
 Note that this does **not** open a root shell, but rather a shell with your user and the added internet group.
+Now, any app started from this terminal will have internet access.
+Any app spawned by an app started from this terminal will also have internet access.
 - To stop the madness, simply run ```sudo ./stop_firewall.sh``` to get full internet back.
+It might look like I missed a trick by not calling it ```nsa_b_back.sh```, but that would've made tab-completion harder.

 # Known Issues

 - ```apt-get``` does not work, even when run under the internet group.
 Use the ```stop_firewall.sh``` script to temporarily disable the firewall.
 Don't forget to re-enable it when you're done.
 - Your ```/etc/hosts``` file will, over time, need cleaning up from all the random hostnames inserted at the end.
 Simply delete all but the last hostname for the ```127.0.0.1``` address.
 - The first byte of the random MAC address is not changed, since it needs to be even.
 Feel free to change this in the script.
 - The ```ping``` command (ICMP, DNS) still works without the internet group.
+This means that DNS-tunneling is not prevented.

 # Warnings